What is Vagahau Niue about?

 Big Idea Body:

 Changes in the use of Vagahau Niue have been caused by economic, social, and political factors such as colonisation and globalisation.
-Learners of Vagahau Niue contribute to the language's revitalisation and maintenance, ensuring continuity of intergenerational transmission.
+Vagahau Niue students contribute to the language’s revitalisation and preservation ensuring continuity through the generations.
+This correlates with the wellbeing of heritage language speakers and the communities in which the language is spoken.
+Students can learn about and contribute to sustaining cultural traditions and protocols.
+In doing so, students develop their heritage language and build upon their sense of identity and belonging.

 Learning a language contributes to its ongoing vitality and integrity and the wellbeing of the community in which it is spoken

 Changes in the use of Vagahau Niue have been caused by economic, social, and political factors such as colonisation and globalisation.
-Learners of Vagahau Niue contribute to the language's revitalisation and maintenance, ensuring continuity of intergenerational transmission.
+Vagahau Niue students contribute to the language’s revitalisation and preservation ensuring continuity through the generations.
+This correlates with the wellbeing of heritage language speakers and the communities in which the language is spoken.
+Students can learn about and contribute to sustaining cultural traditions and protocols.
+In doing so, students develop their heritage language and build upon their sense of identity and belonging.

 Big Idea Body:

-The ability to communicate in an additional language is a rewarding experience.
-It allows students to engage in effective and appropriate communication with people from different cultures and communities, and the world around us.
-It also broadens their opportunities to travel, study, and work in Vagahau Niue-speaking communities within and outside of Aotearoa New Zealand.
+Communicating in an additional language is a rewarding experience.
+Students can engage in effective and appropriate communication with people from different cultures and communities.
+It also broadens opportunities to travel, study, and work in Vagahau Niue-speaking communities across the world.

-Each student brings their own unique linguistic and cultural repertoires to their learning.
-Students learn to acknowledge the mana of Vagahau Niue-speaking cultures, protocols, and language.
-They will make connections with the rich history and ways of doing things in Vagahau Niue-speaking cultures and communities.
-In doing so, students are able to reflect on their own personal identities and explore their own culture(s) from a new perspective.
+Each student brings unique linguistic and cultural backgrounds to their learning.
+They will learn the significance and rich history of Vagahau Niue-speaking communities, culture, protocols, and language.
+Students can reflect on their personal identities and explore their own culture(s) through intercultural connection and comparison.

 Learning languages is about connecting and communicating within and across cultures and communities

-The ability to communicate in an additional language is a rewarding experience.
-It allows students to engage in effective and appropriate communication with people from different cultures and communities, and the world around us.
-It also broadens their opportunities to travel, study, and work in Vagahau Niue-speaking communities within and outside of Aotearoa New Zealand.
+Communicating in an additional language is a rewarding experience.
+Students can engage in effective and appropriate communication with people from different cultures and communities.
+It also broadens opportunities to travel, study, and work in Vagahau Niue-speaking communities across the world.

-Each student brings their own unique linguistic and cultural repertoires to their learning.
-Students learn to acknowledge the mana of Vagahau Niue-speaking cultures, protocols, and language.
-They will make connections with the rich history and ways of doing things in Vagahau Niue-speaking cultures and communities.
-In doing so, students are able to reflect on their own personal identities and explore their own culture(s) from a new perspective.
+Each student brings unique linguistic and cultural backgrounds to their learning.
+They will learn the significance and rich history of Vagahau Niue-speaking communities, culture, protocols, and language.
+Students can reflect on their personal identities and explore their own culture(s) through intercultural connection and comparison.

 Big Idea Body:

-Students who learn Vagahau Niue get to explore its unique linguistic workings by comparing and connecting it with their own language or languages.
-They learn how speakers adjust their language when negotiating meaning in different contexts and for different purposes, and how different types of text are organised.
-This helps them to communicate with greater clarity, creativity, and confidence.
+Students of Vagahau Niue can explore its unique linguistic workings by comparing and connecting it with the language or languages they use.
+They learn how language is used in different contexts and for different purposes.
+This allows students to communicate with greater clarity, creativity, and confidence.

 Languages express meaning through unique forms of communication

-Students who learn Vagahau Niue get to explore its unique linguistic workings by comparing and connecting it with their own language or languages.
-They learn how speakers adjust their language when negotiating meaning in different contexts and for different purposes, and how different types of text are organised.
-This helps them to communicate with greater clarity, creativity, and confidence.
+Students of Vagahau Niue can explore its unique linguistic workings by comparing and connecting it with the language or languages they use.
+They learn how language is used in different contexts and for different purposes.
+This allows students to communicate with greater clarity, creativity, and confidence.

 Big Idea Body: